 Indian jewelry history was referred to as the gemstones used in the crown of kings.
 Primitive men and women used flora and fauna around themselves to decorate themselves.
-They used seeds, flowers, feathers, and beads carves out of wood, stone, and bone as jewelry.
-Even shells, berries, wings of butterflies and beetles were used as jewelry.
-With the advancement of civilization the material was changed to copper, ivory, agate and semi-precious stones and later to silver, gold, and precious stones.
+They used seeds, flowers, feathers, and beads carved out of wood, stone, and bone as jewelry.
+Even shells, berries, wings of butterflies, and beetles were used as jewelry.
+With the advancement of civilization the material was changed to copper, ivory, agate, and semi-precious stones and later to silver, gold, and precious stones.

 Accurate dating the history of Indian jewelry is difficult since the styles and designs continue to change over time.
 We have found sculpted images of Gods, Kings, men, and women which adorn the corridors of ancient temples provide a three-dimensional record of prehistoric styles and crafting techniques.